South Branch Raritan River Fishing

 Carp and Pike

 Big fish—not only big bass and outsized stocked rainbows and privately stocked Bubba browns—exist in the river.
 In 1995, Billy Friedman caught the state record common carp from the South Branch, weighing 47 pounds.
 Carp inhabit many deep holes and stretches, though you won’t find any in the KLG!
 At Neshanic, I caught one 31 inches long on six-pound-test mono.
-It took a Yum Dinger intended for a smallmouth, and I will never forget the fight that fish put up!
+It took a Yum Dinger intended for a smallmouth into its mouth, and I will never forget the fight that fish put up!

 Even northern pike have been caught in the river.
 Decades ago, my friend Joe Landolfi offered me glowing accounts of fishing smallmouths.
 On one occasion, he told me, he landed a 30-inch northern.
-Once again, I’ll mention The Fisherman.
+I’ll mention The Fisherman again.
 The magazine featured an article about catching northerns in the river.
 A very few come from Spruce Run Reservoir and possibly from Budd Lake, too.

 Stocked Trout

 Despite the many opportunities, far and away most fishermen pursue stocked rainbows during springtime.
-I’ve been under the impression that trout get stocked a good way upstream of Long Valley from Bartley-Flanders Road, but the trout stocked-brown trout managed designation indicates that from the mill dam 200 feet upstream of County Road 517 in Long Valley, downstream to the Confluence—that’s where trout get stocked.
+I’ve been under the impression that trout get stocked a good way upstream of Long Valley at Bartley-Flanders Road, but what I’ve read indicates that from the mill dam 200 feet upstream of County Road 517 in Long Valley, downstream to the Confluence—that’s where trout get stocked.

 The river is popular for fall stockers, also.
 Only on two occasions while fishing the river during the winter, however, have I run into another angler.
-Like during springtime, most fishermen are eager to catch them when they get stocked and have no stamina to pursue the fish that remain until March and beyond.
+Like during springtime, most fishermen are eager to catch them when they get stocked and have no stamina to pursue the fish that remain until March.
 Quality fishing is available during the bitter months of January and February.
-It’s best to go when early afternoon temperatures reach at least 40 degrees, as even a rise of a degree or two in water temperature makes a difference to the trout.
+It’s best to go when early afternoon temperatures reach at least 40 degrees, as even a slight rise of water temperature makes a difference to the trout.
 You’ll be comfortable in neoprene bootfoot waders, find solitude, and you may find the happiness of connecting with good-sized rainbows making winter literally come alive.

 I’ve been fishing winter trout seriously for only a few years and don’t go terribly often.
+I’ve been fishing nothing but black marabou jigs, most of them 1/16 ounce, sometimes 1/8th.
+I believe I caught one trout on a white marabou jig, but on one occasion, a pod of trout ignored the white.
+I switched to black, and they chased it down, competing with each other.
+And that was on a sunny afternoon with light in the water.
 So far, while most of my trout have been average 14- to 16-inchers, I’ve caught a 4.23-, 3.85-, 3.88- and 5.3-pounder.
 Great trout stunning to have encountered.